 Serving Suggestions

-Pair these ramekins with my sticky glazed Asian meat for a perfect feast.
+Pair dumpling lasagna with my sticky Chinese pork belly for a proper feast.
 This combination offers an amazing mix of soft and crispy textures.

 You can also round out the meal with some healthy spicy egg fried rice.
 It takes just 20 minutes to prepare and adds a healthy serving of vegetables for a complete family dinner.